(storms out, knocking stuff from the wall like he doesn't know what he's doing, and grabs his crotch)

 Made even funnier by several comments on the Breaking Bad Facebook page reading "I am the one who guacs!!!!!"

-When Walt, Jesse, and Saul having a secret meeting in the desert it takes all of one sentence from Walt's mouth to make Saul's go from ranting to Jesse a mile-a-minute to sitting quietly in the background, like a child being sent to the corner, for the rest of the scene.
+When Walt, Jesse, and Saul have a secret meeting in the desert, it takes all of one sentence from Walt's mouth to make Saul go from ranting at Jesse a mile-a-minute to sitting quietly in the background, like a child being sent to the corner, for the rest of the scene.

 Walt retrieving his gun from the car wash.
 He zooms into a parking space and races for the door, then abruptly stops and enters completely calm.
 Followed by giving Skyler the most half-assed excuses imaginable for why he's there, and why he then has to leave.
 It's quite satisfying seeing the once-invincible Magnificent Bastard reduced to this.

 Hank's method of testing a wire signal: "Pancho Villa, Salma Hayek.
 Pancho Villa, Salma Hayek.
 You gettin' that?"
 Gomie's response: "Loud and clear, idiota."

 Walter Jr. coming up with a better lie than Walt to explain the house being covered in gasoline, completely by accident.
 And Walt's planet-sized pride still won't let him drop his own idea.